-Stanislavski’s system of acting was the foundation of Strasberg’s technique.
-Followers of Strasberg’s technique are now commonly referred to as “method actors.”
+Stanislavski’s system of acting as the foundation of Strasberg’s technique.
+Followers of Strasberg’s technology are now commonly referred to as “method actors.”

-“If one listens to either its critics or supporters Method Acting is described as a form of acting where the actor mystically becomes the character or tries to live the character in life somehow literally.
+“If one listens to either its critics or supporters.
+Method Acting is described as a form of acting where the actor mystically ‘becomes’ the character or tries to live the role in life somehow literally.
 Like all clichés, both explanations are false.
 When Lee Strasberg defined what is popularly known as Method Acting, he used a simple declarative sentence: “Method acting is what all actors have always done whenever they acted well.” [via]

-Method acting technique has different varieties.
+The method acting technique has different varieties.
 Overall, method techniques used by actors force actors to imagine themselves with the thoughts and emotions of their characters to develop lifelike performances.
-This type of acting method is common for many American actors you see on television such as Jared Leto, Jake Gyllenhaal, and Angelina Jolie.
+This type of acting method is common for many American actors you see on television, such as Jared Leto, Jake Gyllenhaal, and Angelina Jolie.

 Meisner Acting Technique

-The Meisner Acting technique is closely related to Method Acting technique.
+The Meisner Acting technique is closely related to the Method Acting technique.
 It requires the actor to focus not on themselves but entirely on the other actor as though he or she is real and only exists at the moment.
 This type of acting method makes the actor’s scene seem more authentic to the audience.